 If you’re feeling socially isolated, connect to other parents via the National Autistic Society online community or get support through their Parent to Parent service.
 They have also created a Tips for Families document to support with speaking to children and young people with Autism and online resources available to help you deal with this difficult time.

 SENDIAS service is still operating by telephone, email and Facebook Messenger.
 Tribunal cases are still going ahead as planned, but will be by either telephone or paper based hearing.
 EHCP annual reviews and assessments are continuing by telephone and email.
 As a service we will be active in listening to our parents new and old and are now available 8am-8pm on Thursdays every week to be more accessible for families.
 During this time an officer will be available on Facebook and will answer any incoming calls.

 Doncaster Parents Voice (DPV):

-The DPV service is available to support parents socially and emotionally.
+DPV service is available to support parents socially and emotionally.
 The service is now operating by telephone, email and Facebook.
-The DPV will be holding 1:1 chats with their current families but this service is also available to any new families.
+DPV will be holding 1:1 chats with their current families but this service is also available to any new families.
 They will be holding emotional wellbeing telephone sessions.
-Times and dates will vary so please check their website for further information www.doncasterparentsvoice.co.uk.
-They are holding both open and closed Facebook chats, please see their page for further details www.facebook.com/parentforumdn.
-Please watch out for their upcoming virtual peer support drop in sessions, where parents in similar situations can chat to each other.
+Times and dates will vary so please check their website for further information www.doncasterparentsvoice.co.uk or join them via their Facebook page www.facebook.com/parentforumdn.

 DPV are holding open Facebook sessions on a Monday from 10.30 – 11.30, virtual YOUR SPACE family fun sessions on Tuesdays 6.00pm – 7.00pm and parents’ virtual Coffee mornings on Thursdays 10.30 – 11.30 as well as counselling for parents and young people